thehelpfultipper/inspire_app_fcc/README.md

 Check out the live demo of the app hosted on GitHub Pages: [Inspirational Quote Machine Demo](https://thehelpfultipper.github.io/inspire_app_fcc/)

 ## Tutorial
-Read how to build and deploy this React app on our tutorial blog post: *coming soon...*
+Read how to build and deploy this React app on our tutorial blog post: [How To Build A Really Stunning Quote App With React](https://thehelpfultipper.com/build-random-quote-machine-app-react/)

 ## Objective
 Click the "Next" button to receive a new random inspirational quote and a fresh background image.